seL4/ci-actions/aws-proofs/README.md

 - `AWS_ACCESS_KEY_ID`: AWS user with sufficient rights to start and stop instances
 - `AWS_SECRET_ACCESS_KEY`: secret access key for that user
 - `AWS_SSH`: secret ssh key for `test-runner` user on AWS instance
-- `GH_HEAD_REF`: the head of the pull request, if a pull request target
+- `GH_HEAD_SHA`: the head of the pull request, if a pull request target

 ## Example